microsoft/agogosml/docs/assets/design/README.md

 - The Azure DevOps pipelines delivers a new tagged, tested and verified release version
 - The Sample Application container is a place holder for any customer application image.
 That image needs to answer to the following conditions:
-  - Implement the HTTP endpoints protocol (TBD).
+  - Implement the HTTP endpoints protocol [[See Issue](https://github.com/Microsoft/agogosml/issues/95)].
   - [Optional] Return message handling statuses to the input handler to enable a retry mechanism (Retry mechanism design is TBD)
 - The Input/Output components handle the following areas of the data pipeline:
   - Connectivity to the different types of events sources, such as Azure EventHubs, Kafka and HTTP (for batching)